DeepLabCut/DeepLabCut/docs/functionDetails.md

 - - topleftcorner
   - toprightcorner
 ```
+**individuals** are names of individuals in the training dataset.
+If in the training dataset has maximally 14 individuals (not all need to be visible!) then list `- indv1` to `- indv14`; they will also share the same bodyparts in `multianimalbodyparts`.
+After training if you have a video with more or less animals, that is fine - you can change this number before running video analysis!

+**Uniquebodyparts** are points you which to track that are "unique" i.e., not part of multi-animals.
+Typically these are things like unique objects or corners of a box, etc. They are treated similar to pre-2.2 projects; namely, they do not require a skeleton.

+**multianimalbodyparts:** are points shared across individuals.
+They are required to be fully connected in the skeleton!

 **Note**, if you don't have uniquebodyparts please format as: `uniquebodyparts: []`.
 Also, it is crucial you connect the skeleton, and "over-connect" it, as shown above.